 Finally, this is the last step of your journey!

-Three days before closing, your lender should present you with a closing disclosure.
-It will state what you have to pay when closing the sale and your loan details (monthly payments, loan type, interest rate, etc.)
+Your lender should present a closing disclosure three days before closing.
+It will state what you must pay when closing the sale and your loan details (monthly payments, loan type, interest rate, etc.)